EeshanDutta007/Tic_Tac_Toe_EXP/README.md

 # Tic_Tac_Toe_EXP

-It's a experimental Android application in Java and XML of a 2 player Tic Tac Toe game.
+It's a experimental 2 player Tic Tac Toe game made with Android application using Java and XML.